skip to main content

 in biophilic moodboards

 Textures add dimension and depth.
-Nature-inspired textures – those preferred in biophilic design – make the space feel warmer, more welcoming and stimulating, recalling the experience of being outdoors.
+Nature-inspired textures – those preferred in biophilic design – make the space feel richer and more stimulating, recalling the experience of being outdoors.

 Biophilic design moodboard depicting natural textures in interiors: 1.
 A wood coffee table with textured accessories.
 2. Wood flooring close-up.
 3. A textured wall.